 Your credit score is a big factor in determining your creditworthiness.
 A credit score ranges from 300 to 850, with a higher number indicating a higher level of creditworthiness.
 Lenders of loans will first check your credit score when you apply for a loan to aid in the loan application process and help them determine an appropriate interest rate for the loan.

 A credit score is not just some arbitrary figure, rather it is a reflection of your credit history.
-Many factors go into calculating your credit score, such as total debt you have incurred, types of debt, repayment history, numbers of accounts, and more.
+Many factors go into calculating your credit score, such as total debt you have incurred, types of debt, repayment history, number of accounts, and more.
 The essence of a credit score is to tell a story of how likely you are to pay off a loan in a responsible and timely manner.
 In other words, are you someone a lender wants to offer a loan to?

 An individual with a credit score lower than 640 is typically considered a subprime borrower.
 Because this individual has a low credit score, if offered a loan, it will be at a higher interest rate to counter the risk the lender is taking on by lending to the individual, and the lender will often require a co-signer to sign on the loan with the borrower.